sshnaidm/virtainers/README.md

 ## What's next?
 What is the roadmap:
 1. Create Linux containers with X window, running VNC on startup.
-2. Create a python script that will manage all command options.
+2. Create a nice python script that will manage all command options.
 3. Create an API.
-4. Create a CNI networking scripts for podman networking.
+4. Create by default networks of docker or podman for virtainers.
 ...